rsanche4/Raycast-Engine/README.md

 - Translucent sprites too just cuz
 - And also allow for increasing and decreasing volume of music or sounds played (particularly useful for distance sound design thing)
 - Also you know what add the layer3, the ceiling, so its not the same through out.
 And add the ceiling the black pixel ability to show a sky type thing.
 Fine
+- Change the file structures so it makes more sense and it's a bit easier to follow

+- DSG project